Water pollution in the United States: Modern day industrial waste

 Today, industrial pollution is caused by discharges and emissions from manufacturing plants in certain industries, which continues to pollute surface waters nationwide.
 Many manufacturing processes generate wastewater, contributing to the water pollution found in rivers, lakes, and oceans.
 In 2015 the EPA found that fossil-fuel power stations, particularly coal-fired plants were the largest contributors of industrial water pollution.
 EPA found instances where power plants discharged toxic pollutants, such as mercury, arsenic, and lead into surface waters.
 Although many industrial facilities have added or expanded their wastewater treatment systems to comply with the CWA, certain industrial sectors and facilities have not addressed all components in their discharges and continue to contribute significant quantities of pollutants to surface waters in the US.

 Based on a report of 21,393 industrial and commercial facilities subject to the EPA Toxics Release Inventory (TRI) system, discharges of toxic pollutants in 2019 totaled about 200 e6lb, a decrease of 38 e6lb (16% reduction) from 2007, mostly due to reduced nitrate discharges.
 (TRI reports do not cover all industries or all pollutants discharged.)

+Per- and polyfluoroalkyl substances (PFAS) are a group of synthetic chemical compounds that pose significant health and environmental concerns.
+They are widely used in modern manufacturing and are highly resistant to degradation, which has led to their branding as "forever chemicals".
+Humans and animals are commonly exposed to PFAS through water and food consumption.
+A 2023 USGS study reported that nearly half of the tap water in the United States is contaminated with PFAS.
+Research on the full health impacts of PFAS is ongoing.
+Studies have shown that exposure to PFAS may lead to increased cholesterol, immune system impairment, increased risk of certain cancers, and a variety of reproductive and developmental problems.